BilalPayton/uci-gdim33-s25-weekly-activities-GDIM33Activities/README.md

 1. The data for the Vertex Color node came from the material assigned to the VertexColor shader graph that was also attached to the Shiba's mesh renderer.
-2. Because we are using the (x, y, z) components of the mesh’s surface normals as (r, g, b) colors as output for the fragment shader.
+2. Because we are using the (x, y, z) components of the meshâ€™s surface normals as (r, g, b) colors as output for the fragment shader.
 3. Because color and the material are only being applied to the vertices of the Shiba and not the entire model.
 Given this Vertex Color is useful for giving color to models with less detail helping GPU run faster.
 4. Yes, the Shiba color is blue even though it is intended to look redish green from the material color.